nickyg666/SeerrSnatcherTL/README.md

 # SeerrSnatcherTL
 This is a program written in Python to handle webhooks from Jellyseer, and automatically download their torrents to a watched directory if it is found in the rss cache.
 It was born out of a necessity for a custom automation solution similar to radarr/sonarr but more lightweight.
+It spiraled into a whole web app.

 SeerrSnatcherTL v2.0 release - new WebUI!